olesk75/SparkLED/README.md

-#SparkLED
+#SparkLED (aka ParticLED)

-A client/server suite for controlling a LED display.
+A client/server suite for controlling a LED display using Python and a Particle Core (formerly "Spark Core")

 ## Main components